my-language-skills/all-in-one-metadata/docs/documentation-2.md

 ![active Type](images/site_book_type_properties_saved.png)

 The new checkboxes copy the information for a specific property from the Site level to all the Post.
+By uncheck, the value will remain in the field, but it would be editable by the Site Administrator.

 ![active Type](images/site_book_type_properties_saved_freezed.png)